-A close friend recently told me that they learned more in the first year after college than they did during their four years in college.
+A close friend told me that she learned more in the first year after college than she did during her four years in college.

 This is a failure of the college system, and it stems from a lack of skin in the game.

 Nassim Taleb defines having “skin in the game” as a “morally mandatory heuristic that anyone involved in an action which can possibly generate harm for others, even probabilistically, should be required to be exposed to some damage, regardless of context.”1